Teaching observations for probation

 Teaching observation requirements

-If you are a lecturer or teaching fellow on probation, you will need to submit teaching observations as evidence for both probation reviews and the Bath Course.
-The same observations can be used for both purposes provided they are from the appropriate time period.
+If you are a lecturer on probation, you will need to submit teaching observations as evidence for both probation reviews and as a means of authentication of practice when submitting your fellowship application within the Probationer Pathway to HEA Fellowship (PHEAF).
 Probationary staff should check the information available from HR regarding all their requirements for probation.

-The teaching observation form should be used for all teaching observations and needs to be completed electronically.
-Please read through the teaching observation guidance notes before using the form for the first time (whether as an observer or observee).
-These observations can then be submitted as evidence when required, e.g. for probation or the Bath Course.
+Please read through the Bath Teaching Observation Guidance Notes before using either of the observation forms for the first time (whether as an observer or observee).
+These observations can then be submitted as evidence when required e.g. for mid probation reviews or authentication of practice.

-Required for: Final Probation review and to pass Bath Course
+Required for: Final Probation review and Probationer Pathway to HEA Fellowship (PHEAF) authentication